-Lecture plan on the topic:
+Lecture plan on t he topic:

-Characteristics of methods (project, problematic presentation of the material, discussion, interview, etc.)
+Cha Characteristics of methods (project, problematic presentation of the material,

+disc discussion, interview, etc.)

-The strategy of interactive learning: questions of efficiency and methodology.
+The The strategy of interactive learning: questions of efficiency and methodology.

-Educational tasks:
+Edu Educational tasks:

+- familiarize students with the theory, methodology and principles of interactive

+learning;

-- familiarize students with the theory, methodology and principles of interactive learning; - formation of students' work competences in groups; - development of students' skills and abilities to conduct a discussion; - development of students' skills and abilities to independently work with handouts.
+- formation of students' work competences in groups;

+- development of students' skills and abilities to conduct a discussion;

+- development of students' skills and abilities to independently work with handouts.

+N0 Activities during lectures Methods Time

+- (50

+min)

-$N{\underline{0}}$ Activities during lectures Methods Time (50 min) 1 Familiarization of students with the purpose and objectives of the course.
-The main problems of the course.
-The logic of the course.
-The logic of the handout. \mathcal{C} 5 mins
+1 Familiarization of students with the purpose Monologue of the 5 mins

+and objectives of the course.
+The main teacher

+problems of the course.
+The logic of the

+course.
+The logic of the handout.

+- 4

+2 ~ ·

-2 Justification of the need to introduce interactive teaching methods in the course as The pyramid of learning.
-5 mins
+2 Justification of the need to introduce The pyramid of 5 mins

+interactive teaching methods in the course as learning.

 the most effective for mastering the material.
 Taxonomy of Bloom's

-3 educational goals.
+educational goals.

 3 The division of students into groups of five Interactive game 8 mins

 people for the interactive game "Aquarium".
 'Aquarium'

 4 Discussion of the results of interactive games Polylogue 6 mins

 with students.

 Questions:

 What did you feel when you were doing the

 assignment?

 How did the group work?

 What helped and what hindered the work?

 What helped to solve the task?

 Familiarization of students with interactive Monologue of the 6 mins

-teaching methods. teacher o mms
+teaching methods. teacher

-Cooperative training: teacher
+Cooperative training:

 - positive interdependence;

 - individual responsibility;

 - promoting of mutual success.

 6 Discussion of the problem of creating an Discussion, work with 6 mins

 effective educational environment and handouts

 changing the function (role) of the teacher in

 teaching students.

 7 Conclusion Polylogue 5 mins

 8 Securing the use of interactive techniques 4 mins

-through repetition of key points.
+- through repetition of key points.

 What methods were used during the lecture?

 9 Feedback Essay writing 5 mins